multani/gcp-changelog/content/google-secops/index.md

 The maximum allowed size for a Publisher's Connector Package is now limited to 25 MB.

 ---
+## 2025-09-27

+### Feature

+**Use joins in YARA-L Search queries**

+These changes are currently in Preview.

+You can now use joins in statistical Search queries that include a `match` section to correlate data from multiple sources.
+This feature lets you link related sources directly within a single query.

+For more information, see [Use joins in Search](https://cloud.google.com/chronicle/docs/investigation/search-joins).

+---
 ## 2025-09-23

 ### Changed